Wilco: Wilco (The Album), founding dBpm Records, and The Whole Love (2009–2011)

 On May 25, 2009, former band member Jay Bennett died in his home in Urbana, Illinois.
-In a prepared statement, Jeff Tweedy remarked that he was "deeply saddened" by Bennett's death.
+In a prepared statement, Jeff Tweedy said that he was "deeply saddened" by Bennett's death.

 Feist and Wilco performed "You and I" on Late Show with David Letterman on July 14, 2009.
 In June during their West Coast tour, Wilco joined Beck, Feist, Jamie Lidell and James Gadson in the studio to take part in Beck's Record Club project, covering Skip Spence's Oar album.
 The first song "Little Hands" was posted on Beck's website on November 12, 2009.

 On April 6, 2010, Wilco announced during their Boston performance that they would be headlining and curating a festival in North Adams, Massachusetts, dubbed Solid Sound Festival.
 The event ran at the Massachusetts Museum of Contemporary Art from August 13–15, and featured various Wilco side projects, including The Autumn Defense, Pronto, The Nels Cline Singers, and Jeff Tweedy solo.
-Other bands who appeared included Mavis Staples, Avi Buffalo, Outrageous Cherry, Richard Bishop, The Books, and Vetiver.
+Other bands who appeared included Mavis Staples, Avi Buffalo, Outrageous Cherry, Richard Bishop, the Books, and Vetiver.
 It also featured non-musical media, such as the Bread and Puppet Theater and comedians Todd Barry, Kristen Schaal, John Mulaney, and Hannibal Buress as well as interactive musical installations by Cline and Kotche.
-In November 2016, the band also curates their own program during the tenth Anniversary Edition of Le Guess Who?
+In November 2016, the band also curated their own program during the tenth Anniversary Edition of Le Guess Who?
 Festival in Utrecht, The Netherlands.
-This curated program includes performances by amongst others Tortoise, Bassekou Kouyaté, Lee Ranaldo, Fennesz, Steve Gunn, William Tyler and The Cairo Gang.
+This curated program includes performances by amongst others Tortoise, Bassekou Kouyaté, Lee Ranaldo, Fennesz, Steve Gunn, William Tyler, and The Cairo Gang.

 Wilco's contract with Nonesuch ended in 2010 and they formed their own label.
 Wilco announced via their web site and Twitter page on January 27, 2011 that the new label will be called dBpm Records (Decibels per Minute) and will be run out of the offices of their manager, Tony Margherita, in Easthampton, Massachusetts.

-The Whole Love

-Wilco's eighth studio album, The Whole Love, was released on September 27, 2011.
+Wilco's released their eighth studio album, The Whole Love, on September 27, 2011.
 The first single of the album is titled "Art of Almost".
 The B-Side to "I Might" is a cover of Nick Lowe's 1977 song "I Love My Label".
 The single was shown at the Wilco's 2011 Solid Sound Festival at MassMoca and was met by positive reviews.
 The entire album was streamed live on Wilco's official website for 24 hours between September 3 and 4, 2011.

-Star Wars, Schmilco and "All Lives, You Say?"
+Star Wars, Schmilco, and Ode to Joy (2015–2021)

-Wilco's ninth studio album, Star Wars, was released on July 16, 2015, as a surprise free download.
-In October 2015, Wilco announced that they would embark on a US tour beginning in early 2016 in support of the album.
+Wilco's released their ninth studio album, Star Wars, on July 16, 2015 as a surprise free download.
+In October 2015, Wilco announced that they would embark on a U.S. tour beginning in early 2016 in support of the album.
 In December 2015, Star Wars was nominated for the Grammy Award for Best Alternative Music Album.